markNZed/GPT-NeoX-Colab/notebook2task.md

 - **Experiment Tracking:**
   - Log hyperparameters, training metrics, model checkpoints, and evaluation results.
   - Use W&B's comparison features to analyze different training runs.

-- **Reports and Documentation:**
-  - Encourage the creation of W&B Reports to document experiment results and insights.
-  - Use reports to facilitate knowledge sharing within the team.

 ---